-As we enter the new year, companies are eager to find the best candidates available as they hire for their needs for Q1 and beyond.
+As Q1 begins to wrap up, companies are eager to find the best candidates available as they hire for their needs for Q2 and beyond.
 Those prospective employees find themselves entering a candidate-driven market.
 With more open positions across all industries than candidates to fill them, labor shortages have shifted hiring trends in the favor of the candidate forcing employers to rethink their approach to hiring.

 1. Employee Wellness